propfeds/terminal-blues/readme.txt

 *Some items have custom textures (HERESY!) for identification, and the spells are 100% low-spec art with occasional CP437 character references.

 Installation instructions:
+1. Choose a variant folder:
+blues: The regular Terminal Blues experience.

-Copy/cut the gfx folder to your POWDER game folder.
+2. Copy/cut the gfx folder inside the variant folder to your POWDER game folder.